-First. the scale height calculations are much stronger bound to the transition level during night-time than during day-time; a possible reason is the lack of E-layer at night.
-An error induced via the transition level input will lead to larger error in determining the scale heights during night.
-The expected error calculating the scale height due overestimated transition level will not be larger than 10% in most cases during day-time, but much higher (up to 50%) during night-time.
+First, the scale height calculations are much stronger bound to the transition level during night-time than during day-time; a possible reason is the lack of E-layer at night.
+An error induced via the transition level input will lead to larger error in determining the scale heights during night. expected error The in calculating the scale height due to overestimated transition level will not be larger than 10% in most cases during daytime, but much higher (up to 50%) during night-time.

-Second, the scale height gradient

-decreases when increasing the transition level.
+Second, the scale gradient height decreases when increasing the transition level.
 This is clearly observed during the day.
-The transition level cannot be increased indefinitely because at a certain level the scale height determination procedure becomes insensitive to further increase (e.g. HSA winter).
-This can be explained with the very small part of TEC left to be 'distributed' at altitudes above the TL.
+The transition level cannot be increased indefinitely because at а certain level the scale height determination procedure becomes insensitive to further increase (e.g. HSA winter).
+This can be explained with the very small part of TEC left to